-"The A-Class is now a great looker and very comfortable, but quality disappoints."
+"The Mercedes A-Class is now a great looker and very comfortable, but quality disappoints."

-At £19,000, the entry-level A180 petrol A-Class is pretty cheap, while the A180 CDI diesel is the first Mercedes to emit less than 100g/km of CO2, which of course has massive tax benefits.
-The A-Class also promises compelling fuel economy of more than 70mpg, with the A200 CDI still pretty tax-friendly, returning mid-60s mpg and emitting only 114g/km.
-Even the petrol models are fairly efficient, with all versions coming with stop-start and the option of a seven-speed double-clutch automatic gearbox that further reduces consumption over the manual gearboxes.
+There's no denying that the £19,000 entry price for the A180 petrol A-Class is really quite inexpensive for a Mercedes, but the diesels are where the real savings are, even they do cost more to buy.
+The A180 CDI diesel is the first car made by Mercedes to emit less than 100g/km of CO2, which means no annual road tax bill.
+The A180 CDI also has excellent fuel economy, returning more than 70mpg in combined economy, while the A200 CDI is also still pretty tax-friendly, returning mid-60s mpg and emitting only 114g/km of CO2.
+Even the petrol models are reasonably efficient, with all versions fitted with stop-start technology and the option of a seven-speed double-clutch automatic gearbox that further reduces consumption compared to the manual gearboxes.